Order your UGC NET/SET Material copy (Paper-II only) today !

 Of those in power, and can repeat them like

-The poet starts explaining by saying that she doesn’t know the politics yet she is well aware of the politicians of her country from Nehru to the ones of her own times.
+The poetess is ignorant of politics yet she is well aware of the politicians of her country from Nehru to the ones of her own times.

-And as the politics of the India has always remained in fewer hands (of males) she has memorised the names of all the politicians like the days of the week or the names of the month.
+It shows the poetess has memorised the names of all the politicians like the days of the week or the names of the month.

 I am Indian, very brown, born in Malabar,